BitCannaCommunity/cosmos-statesync_client/README.md

 ### If you want to run a validator see this guide:
 https://github.com/BitCannaGlobal/bcna/blob/main/README.md#3Create-a-validator

-# Start to sync an existent peer/validator
+# Resync an existent peer/validator

 Follow this instructions only if you are running currently a validator/peer.

 > It will reduces the disk space usage.
 From thousands of GB to MB maintaining your config and validator keys!

-Don't start the BitCanna daemon manually, the script will do it for you and will synchronize the whole chain.

 Follow the instructions at the screen when the script starts.
+Be patient, StateSync need some minutes (2 to 4) to fetch the good state.
 Press CTRL + C to stop it when you see the peer synced with last block.
-It could takes some minutes (from 2 to 4 minutes)

 If you are running a validator/peer, this script will save space in disk for you, will backup your current data and config folder and resync in several minutes.